 \subsection{The sphere spectrum}

 Just as abelian groups are $\Z$-modules, giving $\Z$ a special role, so too spectra are modules over the sphere spectrum $\bS$.
 Although $\bS$ is the suspension spectrum of $S^0$, we will generally use the special notation $\bS$ to emphasize its special role.

-We have already declared that we are working rationally, so that $\bS$ will denote the rational sphere spectrum.
-There are various constructions of $\bS$, but we choose a localization in the category of commutative ring spectra.
+Since we are working rationally, $\bS$ will denote the rational sphere spectrum, a commutative ring constructed as a localization of the unit object.